Zekreet Peninsula: Wildlife

 Common ostriches, wild deer and gazelles occur in the peninsula.
 The Ministry of Municipality and Environment advises tourists not to visit during the ostrich breeding season due to their aggressive tendencies.

 Flamingos are commonly found near the Bay of Zekreet.

 The peninsula is a popular destination for foreign tourists due to its unspoiled beaches and limestone rock formations.
 Visitors frequently camp here overnight.
-However, some of the natural geography has suffered as a result of litter left behind, damage to the vegetation and damage to the land caused by tourists.
+However, some of the natural geography has suffered as a result of litter left behind, damage to the vegetation and land degradation caused by tourists.